hikariimoe/Hikari/README.md

 * Elaborate access and jurisdiction to capably moderate a server, or an environment;
 * Comprehensive detail on what it's doing, and what it's thinking;
 * The ability to search for images, videos, and other media;
+* Integration with multiple services that can be easily configured and used;

 ## Contributions